mahmoudfawzy9/souq-login/README.md

 ◉ TestForgetpassword

-### You have to ask about my passowrd to test 'TestLogin' class.
+### You have to ask about my passowrd to test 'TestLogin' class till I use password bcrypt.